Introduction

 applies to UDL and your classroom and then consider how

-the video itself might be made more inclusive.
+the video itself might be made more accessible.

 Reflections